Thauks/py-auto-structure/README.md

 Options:
 - -p, --path: Path where the parent directory of the project will be set.
 - -n, --name: Specify the name of the project and it will be the root of the project.
+- --set-yaml: Path to the YAML file containing the project structure definition.
+Default is an internal project_structure.yaml.
+- --yaml: Returns the raw content of the default yaml in order to copy it.

 By default, the script looks for the project structure definition in a file named project_structure.yaml in the current directory.